HP has developed its own series of Touchscreen Tablet PCs and their two most sought after models are the HP Envy and HP Spectre.

 Display is Glossy IPS Display with Corning Gorilla Glass Protection.

 The Gorilla Glass protects your screen from scratches and pressure loads.
-But the disadvantage is that it scatters light coming from the screen which leads to more reflections and is bad for bright light and outdoor use.
+But the disadvantage is that it scatters light coming from the screen which leads to more reflections and is bad for rooms with bright light and outdoor use.

 HP Spectre x360 has only Touchscreen Option.
 It also comes with its own Stylus Pen.